The Big Anxiety Festival

 On 22 September they hosted a seminar entitled Diversity of Perception: A Seminar on Radical Inclusiveness for neurotypical and neurodiverse artists and makers, curators, cultural engagement professionals, care agencies, cultural, health and social care policy makers.
 Through presentations and provocations they discussed the question: We are a neurologically diverse society; we perceive and experience the world differently.
 How can art help us understand diversity of perception?

-While in Sydney they met numerous different people from across the region who are interested in working with Explorers in 2019 including NSW Council for Intellectual Disability, Participate Australia, Multicultural Disability Advocacy Association and Down Syndrome NSW.
+While in Sydney they met a number of different individuals and organisations from across the region who are interested in working in partnership with Explorers in 2019 including NSW Council for Intellectual Disability, Participate Australia, Multicultural Disability Advocacy Association and Down Syndrome NSW.
 They also made contact with and visited the curators at Carriageworks and Museum of Contemporary Art Australia, the Access Programs Producer at Art Gallery NSW and the Director of Studio A as potential partners and/or venues for a new commission.

 Blue Mountains Field Trip, 23 - 27 September